XML RSS

 • Pick a selection of flaked or rolled grains - oats, wheat and barley are all good.

 • Pick a selection of nuts and seeds: almonds, brazils, hazelnuts, sunflower seeds, pumpkin seeds, sesame and anything else you like.
 Coconut is also good but is relatively high in saturated fats.
-Use you can usually find unsweetened flakes.
+You can usually find unsweetened flakes.

 Here are the proportions you need: